mesh2107/Git_Practice2_local/README.md

-# This is my practice of gihub to manage a local poject allong with github
+# This is my practice of github to manage a local poject along with github

 There are some directories you need to know like